Park Cities Learning Disabilities Association (PCLDA)

-The Park Cities Learning Disabilities Association in a non-profit, volunteer organization dedicated to advancing the education and general welfare of children with learning disabilities.
+The Park Cities Learning Disabilities Association is a nonprofit, volunteer organization dedicated to advancing the education and general welfare of children with learning disabilities.

 Since 1975, PCLDA has provided support for children with learning differences, their parents, teachers and other professionals.